 The following figure shows the rear-panel connection locations for the remote communication interfaces.
-For additional information about setting up remote communications, see Remote communications interfaces (on page 3-1).
+For additional information about setting up remote communications, see Remote communications interfaces.

 To provide the best measurement accuracy, use the four-wire (Kelvin) measurement method for this test.
 This method eliminates the effects of lead resistance on the measurement accuracy.
 It is the preferred method when measuring low resistances.